biplavpoudel/MongoDB-Atlas-Administration/README.md

 #### 2. Activity Feed
 In Atlas, there are two types of Activity Feeds:
-- **Organization Acitivity Feed**: Billing, Access Events, Alert Configuration, Security Contacts
+- **Organization Acitivity Feed**: Overview on selected events such as billing, access events, alert configurations.
-- **Project Activity Feed**: State of Cluster and Database; Networking Event; Database User Update
+- **Project Activity Feed**: Granular details on state of clusters and databases, networking events, Atlas/Database user lifecycle updates.

 1. To access the Organization Activity Feed:
     ```